AvihaiAdler/Aegis/README.md

 ### Known issues

-The `@Aegis` command doen't work propery when trying to 'switch' pages.
+The `info` command doen't work propery when trying to 'switch' pages.
 Most of the time you require to react twice to get the next page

 ### Future development

-- [ ] The `@Aegis` command can benefit from Buttons instead of Reactions
+- [ ] The `info` command can benefit from Buttons instead of Reactions
 - [ ] Turning Aegis into a full fledged moderation bot

 ### Deployment